Thursday, December 5 - 6:30PM-9:30PM

 Free with Museum Admission

 Join The Franklin Institute Educators and Executive Chefs from Frog Commissary once a month as we examine topics in Kitchen Science.
 These fun- and flavor-filled events will engage you in an exploration of food science through hands-on, tastebud-activating activities that help you understand the science behind food and cooking.
-Stop by each month and by the end of 2013 you will be a Kitchen Science expert!

 CLICK HERE for Kitchen Science information and activities to try at home.